Skip to content

 Guide to Prompting

-When building landing pages or eCommerce storefronts with Frontend, the way you phrase your prompts can significantly impact the quality of results.
+When building web applications with Frontend, the way you phrase your prompts can significantly impact the quality of results.
 This guide will help you create effective prompts that lead to better outcomes.

 For the best results, focus on small, specific tasks rather than large, ambiguous ones.
 Breaking down your project into manageable sections allows the AI to better understand your needs and deliver more accurate results.